 This drink was created solely (except for the gin, of course) with ingredients I foraged from my campsite at Cobscook Bay.

 There were wild blueberries everywhere!

 I found some delicious crab apples and spruce tips on the path leading to our site.

-I used a nice local gin, Cold River by Maine Distilleries, LLC.
+I used a aromatic and herbaceous local gin, Cold River by Maine Distilleries, LLC.